patdmob/notebook/bash-cheatsheet.md

 }
 ```

-The first argument can be referred to as $1, the second as $2, etc. To call a function, simply type the function name.
+Function arguments are position based.
+Within the function, the first argument can be referred to as $1, the second as $2, etc. To call a function, simply type the function name.
 Functions must be defined before use.

 ```bash
 func1() {